 Until January 2022, we manufactured antennas at a leased facility in Tianjin, China.
 We initiated a restructuring plan in 2019 to transition manufacturing from our Tianjin, China facility to contract manufacturers in China and to our Bloomingdale, Illinois facility due to uncertainties with our Tianjin facility lease and also to optimize the cost structure of the antenna product line and create flexibility in antenna manufacturing.
 The lease for the Tianjin, China facility expired on October 8, 2020 without extension.
 On October 16, 2020, the Wang Zhuang Village Committee issued a notice informing PCTEL Tianjin that the Chinese Party Central Committee and the State Council were accelerating the layout optimization and transformation of the industrial park in which the leased premises is located, and accordingly leases and lease extensions for all premises in the industrial park were suspended.
-Although the lease was not renewed, we were able to continue to occupy the Tianjin manufacturing facility.
-However, due to the uncertainty regarding the Tianjin lease renewal, we accelerated our plan to transition all manufacturing in Tianjin to contract manufacturers.
-In November 2021, we entered into a two-year lease ending December 31, 2023 for 1,694 square feet of office space in Tianjin, China facility to contract manufacturers and our Bloomingdale, Illinois facility during the first quarter of 2022 and, in April 2022, vacated the manufacturing facility and moved to the new leased facility in Tianjin, China.
+Although the lease was not renewed, we were able to continue to occupy the Tianjin to contract manufacturers.
+In November 2021, we entered into a two-year lease ending December 31, 2023 for 1,694 square feet of office space in Tianjin, China for a small team of employees associated with sourcing, quality, and local customer support and recognized a present value of the right of use asset of \$0.1 million for this new office lease.
+We completed the transition of antenna manufacturing from our Tianjin, China facility to contract manufacturers and our Bloomingdale, Illinois facility during the first quarter of 2022 and, in April 2022, vacated the manufacturing facility and moved to the new leased facility in Tianjin, China.